Search photokaboom.com

 Because it's not a copy, changes you make to the original also appear in the new window for the original.

-Select and deselect the eye icon on layer to see the effect of the layer.
+Select and deselect the eye icon on the layer to see the effect of the layer.

-When using an adjustment layer, you click and hold the third icon at the bottom of the Adjustments panel.
+When using an adjustment layer, select and deselect the eye icon at the bottom of the Adjustments panel.

 If something isn't working, or if you get an error message, check the layers stack on the right side of your screen.